xkbcommon/libxkbcommon/doc/compatibility.md

 - the `:all` qualifier: it applies the qualified item to all layouts.

-See @ref rules-extended-layout-indexes "extended layout indexes" for further details.
+See @ref rules-extended-layout-indices "extended layout indices" for further details.
 </details>
 </td>